He removed the slip, stared at her in disbelief. He swooped her into his arms and carried her toward the bathroom door, his lips fastened on hers.

 “Are you done?”
 Kenechukwu asked.

-“We have a client who wants to see you, Governor Jackson’s personal assistant.
-I have scheduled a meeting for the both of you for Wednesday.
+“We have a client who wants to see you.
+Governor Jackson’s Personal Assistant.
+I have scheduled a meeting for both of you for Wednesday.
 I hope you won?”

 “Come to the office, I have something to show you.
-I love you, be safe.”
-He said.
-But Mmayen only smiled and hung the call.
+I love you, be safe,” he said.
+But Mmayen only smiled and hung up.

 “He used to date my friend Sarafina, and all of a sudden I saw them back together.
 He engaged her yesterday, it’s all over Facebook and Instagram.
 He posted it himself and even tagged her, she replied and said, ‘We are walking down the aisle baby!
 I love you!”
 Chioma said dramatically.